x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 2. Copy the folder IDs for all subfolders in the Recoverable Items folder.
 Alternatively, you can redirect the output of the script to a text file.

-   Here's a list and description of the subfolders in the Recoverable Items folder that you can search and delete items from:
+   Here are a list and description of the subfolders in the Recoverable Items folder that you can search and delete items from:

    - **Deletions**: Contains soft-deleted items whose deleted item retention period has not expired.
 Users can recover soft-deleted items from this subfolder using the Recover Deleted Items tool in Outlook.

    - **Purges**: Contains hard-deleted items whose deleted item retention period has expired.
 Users can also hard-delete items by purging items from their Recoverable Items folder.
 If the mailbox is on hold, hard-deleted items are preserved.
-This subfolder isn't visible to end users.
+This subfolder isn't visible to end-users.

    - **DiscoveryHolds**: Contains hard-deleted items that have been preserved by an eDiscovery hold or a retention policy.
-This subfolder isn't visible to end users.
+This subfolder isn't visible to end-users.

    - **SubstrateHolds**: Contains hard-deleted items from Teams and other cloud-based apps that have been preserved by a retention policy or other type of hold.
-This subfolder isn't visible to end users.
+This subfolder isn't visible to end-users.

 3. Use the **New-ComplianceSearch** cmdlet (in Security & Compliance Center PowerShell) or use the Content search tool in the compliance center to create a content search that returns items from the target user's Recoverable Items folder.
 You can do this by including the FolderId in the search query for all subfolders that you want to search.
 For example, the following query returns all messages in the Purges and eDiscoveryHolds subfolders: